-The subfund may hold cash as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
+The subfund holds cash, derivatives, as well as investments for which no non-financial analysis could be performed due to the unavailability of ESG data.
+Derivatives are used for portfolio risk adjustment (exposure, hedging, arbitrage).

 What actions have been taken to attain the environmental and/or social characteristics during the reference period?